Arshsohal02/file-upload/README.md

 **Description:** This project involves the development of a REST API-based web server hosted on a local machine.
 The web server is designed to accept file uploads and provide detailed information about the uploaded files.
 It offers a user-friendly interface for interacting with the server.

-**Prerequisites**
-Before you begin setting up and running the File Upload and Information Retrieval Web Server, ensure you have met the following prerequisites:

 ****Endpoints****
 https://file-upload-arsh.vercel.app/